 - Wash the thyme thoroughly.
 Gently shake off excess water and pat dry with a paper towel.

 Technique 1: Dry Thyme on Paper

-- Spread thyme stalks out in a single layer on the prepared drying surface.
+- Cut the bunch of thyme into sprigs, they spread the sprigs out in a single layer on the prepared drying surface.

 - Place another layer of parchment or paper towels over the thyme stalks.